-The sub-funds that will use SFT and the expected and maximum proportion of assets that can be subject to them, provided that the proportions are indicative only and may vary over time depending on factors including, but not limited to, market conditions\, are listed in the table below.
+The sub-funds that will use SFT and the expected and maximum proportion of assets that can be subject to them, provided that the proportions are indicative only and may vary over time depending on factors including, but not limited to, market conditions, are listed in the table below.

-\: Market conditions may be either classified as being "normal market conditions" or "stressed market conditions".
+: Market conditions may be either classified as being "normal market conditions" or "stressed market conditions".
 Under normal market conditions, where no adverse event affects the markets, the "expected" levels of SFT described in the below table will be used.
 Under stressed market conditions (such as, but not limited to, liquidity constraints, market turmoil...), up to the maximum level indicated in the below table may be used.

-Sub-funds Repurchase ions / NAV Conditions Purposes Expected Maximum - InstiCash EUR 1D LVNAV 30% (1) 90% (2) Permanent Efficient Portfolio Management InstiCash EUR 3M 5% (1) 90% (2) Permanent Efficient Portfolio Management InstiCash GBP 1D LVNAV 30% (1) 90% (2) Permanent Efficient Portfolio Management InstiCash USD 1D LVNAV 30% (1) 90% (2) Permanent Efficient Portfolio Management
+Sub-funds Reverse Repurchase Transactions / NAV Conditions Purposes Expected Maximum InstiCash EUR 1D LVNAV 30% (1) 90% (2) Permanent Efficient Portfolio Management InstiCash EUR 3M 5% (1) 90% (2) Permanent Efficient Portfolio Management InstiCash GBP 1D LVNAV 30% (1) 90% (2) Permanent Efficient Portfolio Management InstiCash USD 1D LVNAV 30% (1) 90% (2) Permanent Efficient Portfolio Management InstiCash Euro Liquidity 30% (1) 90% (2) Permanent Efficient Portfolio Management